-If you’re looking to get creative in your fight against airborne viruses and bacteria, you might have considered ultraviolet light (UV-C) protection.
-In this post, we’ll discuss what UV-C light is, whether it can inactivate pathogens and superbugs, and how to evaluate claims made by UV-C light sanitizers.
+If you’re looking to get creative in your fight against airborne viruses and bacteria, you might have considered ultraviolet light (UV-C) protection, in a form of UV sanitizers.
+In this post, we’ll discuss what UV-C light is, whether it can inactivate pathogens and superbugs, and how to evaluate claims made by UV sanitizers.

 What is UV-C Light?

 UV-C light is a type of electromagnetic radiation that occurs naturally from sun rays and can be replicated on earth with the use of specialized bulbs.
 Many UV sanitizers uses UV-light for disinfection.

 The best way to think about electromagnetic radiation is to understand that it is a form of energy.
 Common examples that you may be familiar with are radio waves that transmit signals from radio station towers to your car stereo, the light that is emitted from the bulbs in your home, microwave rays used to heat food, and X-rays that capture internal images of your body.
 These are all forms of electromagnetic energy.